smittytone/RingCLI/README.md

 ## Release Notes

+* 0.1.5 adds auto-binding on scan, and binding can now take an optional display name.
+This will be the BLE local name
 * 0.1.4 adds [real-time pulse readings](#real-time-heart-rate).
 * 0.1.3 adds [sleep data retrieval](#daily-sleep-record).
 * 0.1.2 updates [SpO2 retrieval](#daily-blood-oxygen) to list the current day’s values or, if you use the `--full` flag, all data available.